Do you want to be happier on a daily basis? If so, then you need to focus on short-term goals rather than long-term goals.

 7. Beat Temporal Discounting With Short-Term Goals

 Temporal discounting is a well-known psychological effect that destroys the effectiveness of long-term goals.
 Temporal discounting describes the human tendency to prefer smaller, immediate rewards to larger, distant rewards.

 For example, when test subjects were asked whether they would like $400 now or $800 a year from now, most of them preferred the $400 now.
 Likely, most of these students want to be well-off in the future, but the distant goal leads to a bad decision.

 Concrete, short-term rewards are more attractive to our minds than abstract long-term rewards.
-Our goal setting has to reflect this bias and focus on creating constructive short-term goals instead of inefficient long-term goals.
+Our goal-setting has to reflect this bias and focus on creating constructive short-term goals instead of inefficient long-term goals.

 The students could beat temporal discounting by saying that they want to make the best financial decisions in the here and now.
-With this strategy, better short-terms goals would work better with their mental process.
+With this strategy, better short-term goals would work better with their mental process.